kiran-sumant/ObsidianKM/Academic/Academic notes/Flagship Seminar 2024-06-24.md

 ## What did the speaker discover?
-Matching presentation with T-cells presentation levels **==in-vivo==** predicts immunogenicity!
+Matching presentation with T-cells presentation levels **==in-vivo==** predicts immunogenicity! something drives correlation significance with in-vivo and the specific cell types.

 # What question did you ask and what was the answer?